node-red/node-red.github.io/docs/hardware/beagleboneblack.md

     npm i octalbonescript

-Then update `settings.js` to add the `octalbonescript` module to the Function global context - to do this :

-When you run node-red it will print the location of `settings.js` like
+Then update `settings.js` to add the `octalbonescript` module to the Function global context - to find this run `node-red-pi`, and it will print the location of `settings.js` like

     [info] Settings file  : /root/.node-red/settings.js